Agamgad/LudumDare26/README.md

-LudumDare#26 by Baptême de Jeu
+LudumDare#26 by Bapteme de Jeu
 =========================